niamhireland/Connections_Clone/README.md

 # Connections_Clone
-An Irish-language version of the NYT Connections game, for classroom usage
+An Irish-language version of the NYT Connections game, for classroom usage.
+This project is in progress.